revsystems/jQuery-SelectBox/README.md

   * Handles disabled selects
   * Handles disabled options
   * Can be reloaded arbitrarily, i.e. when you dynamically add/remove options from the original select
-  * Can be set to reload automatically (using jquery.tie) when the underlying select changes
+  * Can be set to reload automatically, using [jquery.tie](https://github.com/revsystems/jQuery-Tie), when the underlying select changes
   * Allows custom markup formatting for visible elements

   The css in this plugin also includes an example custom style called "round_sb".